Xceptance/posters-advanced-loadtest-suite/README.md

 * Component based modelling of the site under test
 * Replayable randomness among test scenario executions

-The test suite is ready to be executed against the Posters demo store [Posters](https://35.184.136.113:8443/posters/).
+The test suite is ready to be executed against the Posters demo store [Posters](https://posters.xceptance.io:8443/posters/).
 Please note, this setup is for testing purposes only and does not handle a lot of load.
 Please setup your [own copy of the Posters demo store](https://github.com/Xceptance/posters-demo-store) if you want to experiment with executions of higher load factors and more complex test configurations.

+## Demo Store
+This test suite is built against version 1 of the [Posters Demo Store](https://github.com/Xceptance/posters-demo-store).
+You can easily see that, because that is the more grayish storefront.
+Version 2 has a restyled more modern one, mostly featuring a redish color scheme.
+Make sure you use the right version when testing.

 ## XLT Documentation